rdh59320/BLGE/README.md

 | 6   | 24.04  | HDD | 8GB | 4 |
 | 7   | 22.04  | SSD | 8GB | 5 |
 | 8   | 24.04  | SSD | 8GB | 6 |

-*Tested Game* : Blade Runner Enhanced Edition (Steam app 1678420) *Compatibility tool* : GE-Proton 9.15 for experiments 1,2,5,6,7,8 and GE-Proton 9.16 for exp 3 and 4 using Proton-Qt (GE-Proton update does not had impact on the t6 time and thus on the total time as well)

 * **Results**